Last Updated on March 2, 2021 by Shaun Snapp

 Any database can support virtually any application.
 But the question is whether it does it well.
 It turns out that HANA is a poor match for S/4HANA, but this not yet a problem because five years after this article was written, S/4HANA is still not ready to implement.

-This falls in the conventional approach of merely accepting because SAP offers something or supports something that it must be good or worth using.
+This falls in the conventional approach of merely accepting because SAP offers something or supports something that must be good or worth using.
 What other vendor gets that kind of slack cut for it?

 Steve on What Scenarios HANA Can Address